edgamat/edgamat.github.io/_posts/2019-09-01-Injecting-Settings-ASPNET-Core.md

 The `ValueService` requires the DI Container to provide `ValueSettings` rather than `IOptions<ValueSettings>`.
 The second statement creates an additional entry in the DI container for `ValueSettings`.

-One might wonder why the `ValueService` doesn't simply accept `IOptions<ValueSettings>` from the DI Container?
+One might wonder why the `ValueService` doesn't accept `IOptions<ValueSettings>` from the DI Container?
 Well, there are a couple of reasons.
 First, it may not be possible to modify the source code that defines `ValueService`.
 It may be contained in an assembly outside of your control.
 Second, accepting `IOptions<ValueSettings>` from the DI Container requires your service class to accept an additional dependency (on `IOptions`).
 This is what I'd call a 'framework dependency' which is not something you typically want to include in your core domain model.
 Regardless of your reasons, injecting the `ValueSettings` can be a desirable design.